An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Proposed Protocol Description

 If parallel initiator proofs exist in the same cluster at block height $h$, i.e., $\omega^{h}_{1,2}=\omega^{h}_{2,2}$, then we require them to agree about their ledger pick for the previous height as well, i.e., $\omega^{h}_{1,1}=\omega^{h}_{2,1}$.
 As all incrementals build on top of the initiators, they necessarily inherit the pick of the initiators, hence we have a consensus about the ledger of the previous block height among the proofs clustered together.
-In \figref{fig::our_parallel_protocol}, the proofs that offer the most fees are represented with blue circles which are pointed by their creator as well as the initiator proof of the next block height.
-Furthermore, notice that, both initiator proofs at block $h$ pick the ledger of the proof $\omega_5^{h-1}$, hence they can be combined.
-On the other hand, even though the initiator proofs at block $h+1$ agree about the proofs in the previous block $h$, they pick different ledgers from the previous block, thus they cannot be combined.